Skip to Main Content

 Ways to Use Generative AI

 Generative AI tools can be used in many ways, whether to find information or content, to understand or manipulate content you already have, or to create your own content.
-Some GenAI tools, suh as ChatGPT, are text-oriented in format and very general in topic coverage, while an ever-increasing number of other tools are designed for more specific purposes or different media.
+Some GenAI tools, such as ChatGPT, are text-oriented in format and very general in topic coverage, while an ever-increasing number of other tools are designed for more specific purposes or different media.

 Here are a few ways college students and faculty can use GenAI: